Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Local dynamics is Pauli mixing

-for all vectors $\v$ that are non-zero at every site $\v_x \neq \zero , \forall x \subseteq \mathbb{Z}_L$. \end{Lemma} \begin{proof} The proof of this lemma follows from the twirling technique discussed in supplementary information \ref{app:Twirling_PauliInvariance} lemma \ref{lem:TwirlingTechnique_Appendix}.
-The probability distribution of the evolved vector $\u^{t} = S(t) \u^0 $ has identical statistical properties to
+\begin{proof} The proof of this lemma follows from the twirling technique discussed in Section \ref{app:Twirling_PauliInvariance} lemma \ref{lem:TwirlingTechnique_Appendix}.
+The probability distribution of the evolved vector $\u^{t} = S(t) \u^0 $ is identical to

 where $X_x, Y_x \in \mathcal{S}_{N}$ are arbitrary single-site matrices.
 Hence, since the choice of each $X_x$ is arbitrary, each $X_x$ is independent and uniformly distributed over all single-site symplectic matrices.
-Therefore, imposing the condition that the evolved vector is non-zero on every site, then since the twirling matrices $X_x$ are independent and uniform, the probability distribution of the evolved vector at each site is independent and uniformly distributed over all non-zero vectors (see \ref{lem:uniformity}), which gives the stated result. \end{proof}
+Therefore, imposing the condition that the evolved vector is non-zero on every site, then, since the twirling matrices $X_x$ are independent and uniform, the probability distribution of the evolved vector at each site is independent and uniformly distributed over all non-zero vectors.
+The application of lemma \ref{lem:uniformity} eventually provides the conditional probability \eqref{E26}. \end{proof}